People: All users

 By default, all new elements are placed in the default layer.
 To better organize your Diagram, you can move elements between layers, hide or lock layers, and adjust layer settings.

-Move elements between layers
+Move elements between layers:

 - Right-click the element(s) you want to move.